-serious conviction means a criminal conviction which has been designated by the ICAEW Regulatory Board as suitable to be reported directly by the Conduct Department to the Disciplinary Committee, without prior consideration by the Conduct Committee, in accordance with the process set out in the IDRs.
+serious conviction means a criminal conviction which has been designated by the ICAEW Regulatory Board as suitable to be reported directly by the Conduct Department to the Tribunals Committee, without prior consideration by the Conduct Committee, in accordance with the process set out in the IDRs.
+A list of designated criminal convictions will be maintained on the disciplinary pages of the ICAEW website.